MI2DataLab/survshap/README.md

 Python version: 3.10.5

 ### Methods
-- `SurvSHAP` directory contains the SurvSHAP(t) method implementation (NOTE: it can be installed as package - `setup.py`)
+- `survshap` directory contains the SurvSHAP(t) method implementation (NOTE: it can be installed as package - `setup.py`)
-- `survLIME.py` is the SurvLIME method implementation
+- `survlime.py` is the SurvLIME method implementation

 ### Data
 - `data_generation.R` is the code for synthetic censored data generation (for Experiments 1 and 2)